Global Leadership Academy England for Senior Youth: July 4-17, 2021

 Learn how two Powerful Youth alumni used their DREAM Project to help save lives!

-What will you be doing at the Global Leadership Academy?
+What will you be doing at the Senior Global Leadership Academy UK?

 Participants are expected to arrive throughout the day to the Brookes Cambridge campus.
 Local pick-up and transportation will be provided from either Cambridge International Airport (CBG), Cambridge Train Station or Heathrow International Airport (LHR).
 As students arrive on campus, they will be assigned a room, provided a brief orientation, food, and a chance to unpack and settle in.
 Activities or entertainment will be organized, but optional.
 Today is a chance to get some rest and relaxation in preparation for the adventure of a lifetime in these next 2 weeks.